-The Nan Johnson Outstanding Graduate Student Award is presented biennially in odd years to graduate students working in the field of composition and rhetoric to recognize outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
-The award is designed to assist students who would like to attend the Feminisms and Rhetorics conference by providing $200.00 travel stipends and conference registration.
-The Coalition will award 5 awards for graduate students to attend the 2017 Feminisms and Rhetorics conference.
-To be eligible for the award, nominees must be members of CFSHRC at the time of nomination.
+The Nan Johnson Outstanding Graduate Student Travel Award is presented biennially in odd years to graduate students working in the field of composition and rhetoric and it recognizes outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
+The award is designed to enable students to attend the Feminisms and Rhetorics conference by providing $200.00 travel stipends plus conference registration.
+The Coalition will confer up to 5 awards for graduate students to attend the 2019 Feminisms and Rhetorics conference.

 FemRhet 2017—Ruth Osorio, University of Maryland